NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-11_prerendering.md

 </Target>
 ```

-That's configured to run when the .NET App is published in the GitHub Actions deployment task
+Configured to run when the .NET App is published in the GitHub Actions deployment task in
 [/.github/workflows/release.yml](https://github.com/NetCoreTemplates/vue-mjs/blob/main/.github/workflows/release.yml):

 ```yaml